Envirometrix/PredictiveSoilMapping/06-Soilmapping_using_mla.md

 ### Modelling numeric soil properties using h2o

 Random forest is suited for both classification and regression problems (it is one of the most popular MLA's for soil mapping).
 Consequently, we can use it also for modelling numeric soil properties i.e. to fit models and generate predictions.
-However, because the randomForest package in R is not suited for large data sets, we can also use some parallelized version of random forest (or more scalable) i.e. the one implemented in the [h2o package](http://www.h2o.ai/) [@richter2015multi]. h2o is a Java-based implementation,  therefore installing the package requires Java libraries (size of package is about 80MB so it might take some to download and install) and all computing is in principle run outside of R i.e. within the JVM (Java Virtual Machine).
+However, because the randomForest package in R is not suited for large data sets, we can also use some parallelized version of random forest (or more scalable) i.e. the one implemented in the [h2o package](http://www.h2o.ai/) [@richter2015multi]. h2o is a Java-based implementation,  therefore installing the package requires Java libraries (size of package is about 80MB so it might take some to download and install) and all computing is, in principle, run outside of R i.e. within the JVM (Java Virtual Machine).

 In the following example we look at mapping sand content for the upper horizons.
 To initiate h2o we run: